codepath/android_guides/Handling-Configuration-Changes.md

 ## Leveraging ViewModels

 Android's new Architecture Components helps manage configuration states.
-All state data related to an Activity can be moved to a ViewModel, which will survive rotate changes and will restored automatically for you.
-In this way, you do not need to worry about persisting this configuration data.
+All state data related to the UI can be moved to a ViewModel, which will survive rotate changes because they are data tied to the application instead of Activity instance.
+In this way, you do not need to worry about persisting this configuration data between Activity lifecycles.

 ### Setup